uber-node/ringpop-node/MIGRATION.md

 gracefully.
 We have observed Ringpop to behave correctly while in this state, but you may observe otherwise.
 We will let you come to your own conclusions.
-Ringpop will emit an `error` event (when listeners have subscribed) providing a `PotentiallyWedgedRequestError` object as an argument.
+Ringpop will emit an `error` event (when listeners have subscribed) providing a `PotentiallyWedgedRequestsError` object as an argument.
 Registering for this event will give you the ability to restart your process, if you so choose.

 ## Upgrading from v10.9.6 to v10.9.7